 Sleep Apnea Testimonials

 At Fulbright Dental, we can treat sleep apnea at our office with the help of a PSG (polysomnogram) or HST (home sleep test), which involve a special series of tests performed overnight.
-These tests help us determine whether an oral appliance is the best option for treating your sleep apnea or snoring.
+These tests help us determine whether an oral appliance is the best option for treating your sleeping troubles.

 If you have questions concerning sleep apnea please call our office (310) 593-2137 or email us.